Ta1al/automated-SRS-generator/documentation/class-diagram.md

 ## Class details and interactions

 Below are detailed descriptions of each class's attributes and methods, plus notes on how classes interact at runtime.
-This expands the concise mermaid model into explicit behavior and responsibilities so implementers can map to code and tests.

 ### User
 - Attributes